 In 2013 we became an Independent Public School and part of the Broome Cluster of Independent Public Schools, along with Broome North, Cable Beach, Broome and Roebuck primary schools.
-Now with approximately 900 students, in 2016 Broome Senior High School took the opportunity to re-evaluate the school it has become and the imagery associated with it.
-The new logo wonderfully represents the school we now are.
+In 2016 Broome Senior High School took the opportunity to re-evaluate the school it had become and the imagery associated with it.
+A new logo was designed and wonderfully represents the school we now are.
 At the same time, it pays respect to our previous school logo, history and culture.

 - Shield and crest give firm shape to the logo representing strength in education.

 - Moon and staircase have been retained and symbolise Broome

 - Four waves represent stairs to our four cluster primaries

 - Our motto ‘perseverance and integrity’ is highly commendable

 - The gecko (an animal in the Kimberley) has been replaced with